Section 5122.05 | Involuntary admission.

 (2) Retain counsel and have independent expert evaluation of the person's mental condition and, if the person is unable to obtain an attorney or independent expert evaluation, be represented by court-appointed counsel or have independent expert evaluation of the person's mental condition, or both, at public expense if the person is indigent;

-(3) Have a hearing to determine whether or not the person is a mentally ill person subject to court order.
+(3) Have a hearing to determine whether or not the person is a person with a mental illness subject to court order.